 I would say that there are 2 types of capsule hotels: those that you see on TV and those that the Japanese people know.

-If you watch a TV show on capsule hotels, they’ll sell it to you as an amazing futuristic place and an original type of accommodation, but you only see the best ones.
+If you watch a TV show about capsule hotels, they’ll sell it to you as an amazing futuristic place and an original type of accommodation, but you only see the best ones.
 As any type of accommodation, there’s a large range of prices starting super cheap.

 At the end, capsule hotels are just rows of pods glued to each other where you can easily hear the neighbor right next to you or even the one that is further away.
 These pods aren’t locked, and they aren’t meant to store your luggage.
 Even if you can stay in a capsule hotel several days in a row, they aren’t really meant for this.